Feds Extend Abstinence-Only Funding

 As noted in an earlier story, HR 3162 attempted to address shortcomings in the previous grant requirements by requiring medically and scientifically accurate curricula, broadening the lessons to include discussions on birth control methods, and mandating that the programs prove they reduce pregnancy, sexually transmitted diseases and HIV/AIDS rates.

-Those provisions were stripped from the Senate version last week that were tacked onto the State Children’s Health Insurance Program (SCHIP) which is facing a presidential veto.
+Those provisions were stripped from the Senate version last week that were tacked onto the State Children’s Health Insurance Program (SCHIP) bill which is facing a presidential veto.
 Once again, Title V’s continued funding was on shaky ground as the first extension expires on September 30.

 The current bill that passed both chambers on Thursday night simply extends funding for an additional 90 days through Dec.
 31 without the grant guideline modifications.
 Dingell expressed his disappointment on the House floor: